 Regulatory status & pharmacy pathway

 FDA-approved (Vyleesi); off-label compounded use for other indications.
 Compounded peptides are dispensed via 503A licensed compounding pharmacies (USP <797> sterile compounding) or 503B FDA-registered outsourcing facilities (cGMP).
-Patients should request the pharmacy of record and certificates of analysis (USP <71> sterility, USP <85> endotoxin, HPLC potency) for every shipment.
+Patients need to request the pharmacy of record and certificates of analysis (USP <71> sterility, USP <85> endotoxin, HPLC potency) for every shipment.

 U.S. telehealth providers prescribing PT-141